 What can I mirror from my Android to my Roku?

 Unlike casting, mirroring content means you can view anything on your devices’ screen on your Roku.
 Mirroring is used when you’re unable to cast from an app.
 Essentially, this means that you can mirror anything from your Android device to your Roku.

 How do I control the content displayed when mirroring?

 Whereas casting allows users to take advantage of the Roku remote’s functions to control playback, mirroring content means you’ll have to control everything from your phone.
 For example, if you’re playing a home movie, you’ll need to use the pause, fast forward, rewind, and play button from your phone.
 The remote won’t work with screen mirroring.

 Sharing Has Never Been Easier

-As you see, you only need a few minutes to set up the screen mirroring feature to your Roku device.
+As you see, you only need a few minutes to set up the screen mirroring feature on your Roku device.
 For Android users, this has several advantages.
 Do you want to show your family vacation photos or your latest design?
 Done.
 Do you want to send content from an app unsupported by Roku?
 Also done.

 What will you mirror to your Roku device and watch on the big screen?
 Let us know in the comments section below.